#LaunchFail – A Likely Scenario

 Create an offer-specific landing page – beef it up with killer copy – make it sparkle with on-brand design – and, refer people to this purpose-built page in all your email and social media promotions.

 What good is all your hard work, sweat, tears, and coffee-infused blood drops if you don’t celebrate your achievement?
 Pick a date in your calendar to host an ‘official launch’ and work all your comms back from this date.
 Then on ‘launch day’ – grab the laser lights, blow up the balloons, and pump up the volume.
 It’s party time and everyone’s invited!

 With all of these ideas in mind, you must must must design and implement a content calendar to schedule your content.
 When will you host a challenge?
 What days will you share your updates?
 How will you share them?
 On which platforms will you share them?
 What does your ‘launch’ announcement look like?
 Where will people see it?

-Your content calendar should include 6 weeks of purposeful pre-launch content related to your new service.
+Try to include 8 weeks of purposeful pre-launch content related to your new service or digital product.
 You should also schedule content for the following two weeks post-launch to keep momentum going.

 Consistent, Purposeful, On-brand Messaging Increases Your Audience Engagement

 If you have a bounty of actively-engaged email subscribers and Facebook and Instagram fans, then congratulations.
 You’ve done well.
 Please collect your $200 and continue building your bad-ass business.

 But, if that sentence sounded another sad trumpet in your head, then, you need to build meaningful audience engagement before you hit ‘launch’.